A Retreat to Co-create Personal and Collective Capacity

 - Do you wish for more connection to your own power and ability as you deepen your capacity for a life of service?

-In the short video clip below, participants at the first NGL retreat in June 2018 in Poland share what inspired them to come to the retreat and what they learned during the week spent with the NGL community.
+In the short video clip below, participants at the first NGL retreat in June 2018 in Poland share what inspired them to come to the retreat and what they learned during their week as part of the NGL community.